cyberark/conjur-api-java/README.md

 Variable objects support all the methods available through the Conjur HTTP API for variables.
 See the [Conjur API docs](http://developer.conjur.net/reference/services/directory/variable) for details on the variable methods.

+## JAXRS Implementations

+The Conjur API client uses the JAXRS standard to make requests to the Conjur web services.
+In the future we plan to remove this dependency, but for the time being you may need to change the JAXRS implementation to conform to your environment and application dependencies.
+For example, in a JBoss server environment, you should use the RESTlet implementation.
+The Conjur API uses Apache CFX by default.
+You can replace that dependency in `pom.xml` to use an alternative implementation.